marcszeg/homework-game/README.md

 ## About

-The two player game about moving blue and red discs on a 5x5 board.
+A two player game about moving blue and red discs on a 5x5 board.